 Over time, I came to view this answer as far too simple.
 While a long weekend is, technically speaking, enough to tackle even a robust list of things to do in Tokyo, the length of your stay in the city depends at least as much on the contours of your broader trip to Japan.

 The good news is, now that I’ve had more than seven years to ruminate on the topic, I can provide almost surgical advice on putting together a Tokyo itinerary.
 The better news?
-As the world waits for Japan to reopen to tourism in the wake of Covid-19, we’ve all got ample time to assemble future travel plans.
+As tourism to Japan resumes again after covid-19, there’s never been a better time to visit Tokyo.

 Where to Stay in Tokyo